TsuyaC/mhfz-comfy-patch/README.md

 # **INACTIVE AS OF 12/2022**
 Moved on from anything MHFZ-related.
 Thanks for everyone's effort in helping to make this patch a thing.

+If you want to grab 1.2.0 unfinished files then [here you go](https://github.com/TsuyaC/mhfz-comfy-patch/releases/tag/v1.2.0b).

 ## What is this?
 A series of clientside fixes/adjustments for MHFZ to make it more comfy.